jackokring/mint-python-adapta/xapp_adapta/README.md

 ## Notes for Developers

 This is the `PyPI` readme.
 Included commands can be used for effect.
-Add any commands to the `pyproject.toml` in the source linked below.
+Add any command entries to the `pyproject.toml` in the source linked below.

 ### Changing the Application ID